Cool Hairstyles for Girls with Kinky Hair

 African American children normally have their hair in its natural state.
 But by the time most African American children reach Junior High School, their parents have gotten a chemical perm put in their hair.
 When Black children are in school they notice their Black friends with perms in their hair; it makes them want to get a chemical perm in their hair as well.
 But children with natural hair will also notice is that their other African American friends with perms in their hair that their hair will eventually begin to fall out.
 Because children with perms in their hair do not know how to properly take care of permed hair daily.
 Unless the child is going to a Beautician every two weeks, then maybe their permed hair will not fall out and break off.

-After a child with a perm hair has broken off, the parent most likely will have braid extensions put in the child's hair.
-The reason for braid extensions put in a child hair after their permed hair has been damaged, is to make the hair grow back and to make them a better looking hairstyle.
+After a child with perm hair has broken off, the parent most likely will have braid-extensions put in the child's hair.
+The reason for braid-extensions in a child's hair after a permed hair has been damaged the hair, is to make the hair grow back.

 There are some parents that never want to put perms in their child's hair.
 This is a great idea because natural hairstyles are more common these days.
 No child wants to have short breaking hair that looks awfully bad.
 Maintaining a chemical perm in a child's hair will not be cheap, you have to buy certain; shampoos, conditioners, hair lotions, gels, etc., to keep the hair from eventually falling out.

 There are many natural hairstyles for children to wear that are cute.
 Natural hairstyles will motivate a child to want to wear their hair in its natural state.
 It just takes practice and creativity to make different and cute natural hairstyles for Black children.

 With natural hairstyles you may want to put leave-in conditioners in your child's hair, to keep the hair strong and manageable.
 There are essential oils that can also be added to the child's hair to keep the hair healthy, and not weight it down.
 For African American boys and girls, braid-out hairstyles are popular and easy to wear.